yasinalm/gramme/README.md

 ## Reference

-If you find our work useful in your research or if you use parts of this code please consider citing our paper:
+If you find our work useful in your research or if you use parts of this code, please consider citing our paper:

 ```
 @misc{yasin2021towards,